 I was attending an annual conference my company had planned on October of last year.
 Did I object to going?
 Who would?
 I arrived 4 days before the conference began and stayed 4 days afterwards so I could to travel and roam the city with my camera and gear.

 The city compelled me to get out of my hotel and explore.
 By 7am, I was having breakfast nearby at Cafeteria Mallorca – a favorite of the locals.
 After my daily breakfast ritual, I made my way through miles and miles of narrow cobbled stoned streets.
-I searched and found many favorite spots to photograph I talked with many locals – a construction worker gutting one of the historic row houses, a young couple relaxing by the sea, a man by bar who described a baseball game on TV that night – one of their own, a professional baseball player was playing in the semi-finals of the World Series (see photo).
+I searched and found many favorite spots to photograph.
+I talked with many locals – a construction worker gutting one of the historic row houses, a young couple relaxing by the sea, a man by bar who described a baseball game on TV that night – one of their own, a professional baseball player was playing in the semi-finals of the World Series (see photo).
 I met a local chef and ended up having dinner at his restaurant the following night. (see kitchen photo) The manager of The Poet’s Passage – a popular poetry recital place, gave me a historical perspective of the city. (see photo)

 For the avid photographer, the city provided many other casual encounters with the locals and found that some of my best photo shots were always around every corner.
 Interacting with the locals is a must, it is essential – in my case – to capture the city, its people and the soul of the island, with my camera.
 Puerto Rico is a haven for photographers!
 The colorful palette of the city streets and its people made the trip worthwhile but there was more I wanted see and do but could not.
 For once, it’s nice to have “unfinished business” – more reasons to return to the old city – my Old San Juan.